 Originally, tsuzumi was a general term for drums in Japanese.
-Nowadays, hourglass-shaped drums are called tsuzumi.
+Nowadays, hourglass-shaped hand drums are called tsuzumi.
 It was originally introduced as one of the instruments for gagaku (Japanese court music and dance).
 From drums called ikko, niko, sanko, shiko, it is said that niko was played by miko (shrine maiden) in Heian period.
 It is said that it was introduced into noh play through kusemai dance and became otsuzumi after it was used by shirabyoshi (female dancers).
 It is used for noh play, kabuki theater, folk performing arts.
 It has about 30cm in length.
 Body is made of quality cherry wood and skin is horsehide.
 The player holds the rope by left hand and hits one side of the head by right hand while setting on the left knee.
 Before assembling it, the player roasts the skin and makes it dry and tension.
 The sound becomes higher than usual by roasting the skin.

 From drums called ikko, niko, sanko, shiko introduced as instruments for gagaku (Japanese court music), it is said that ikko became kotsuzumi.
-Kotsuzumi is used for noh play, kabuki theater, and folk performing arts.
+Kotsuzumi is a small hand drum used for noh play, kabuki theater, and folk performing arts.
 It is a little smaller than otsuzumi and has about 26cm in length.
 It has an hourglass-shaped body made of wood.
 Skin is horsehide and it is assembled with rope.
 Holding rope by left hand and setting on the right shoulder, the player hits one side of the skin with right hand.
 Changing rope tension by power of grip, the pitch and tone can be changed.